-Operating loss for the year ended December 31, 2017 was \$30.5 million as compared to an operating loss of \$86.7 million for the year ended December 31, 2016.
-The decrease in operating loss was primarily attributable to the decrease in our operating expenses, as discussed above.
+Operating loss for the year ended December 31, 2020 was \$456.0 million as compared to an operating loss of \$11.7 million for the year ended December 31, 2019.
+The increase in operating loss was primarily attributable to the decrease in our gross profit and the goodwill impairment, offset, in part, by lower operating expenses, as discussed above.

-Financial income, net
+Financial Income (Expenses), net

-Financial income, net, which was primarily comprised of foreign currencies effects, interest income and interest expense, amounted to \$0.6 million for the year ended December 31, 2018, compared to \$1.0 million for the year ended December 31, 2017.
+Financial expenses, net, which were primarily comprised of foreign currencies effects, interest income and interest expense, amounted to \$0.6 million for the year ended December 31, 2020, compared to financial income, net, of \$4.6 million for the year ended December 31, 2019.